Rhodes College Vision

 Goal 3: No more than 5% of students will be seeking post-baccalaureate activities six months to one year following graduation.

-94% of baccalaureate recipients were attending graduate school and/or were employed within a year after graduation.
-59% percent of the class of 2017 reported being employed either full-or part-time six months after completion.
-31% percent of the Class of 2017 reported pursing graduate studies six months after graduation, and 3% reported being employed and pursuing graduate school.
+98% of baccalaureate recipients from the Class of 2023 were attending graduate school and/or were employed within a year after graduation.
+65% percent of the class of 2023 reported being employed either full-or part-time, 32% percent reported pursing graduate studies, and 1% reported being employed

 Achievement Goal: 95%